 In 2014, she moved to Brisbane where she worked for The Courier-Mail.

 After two years, the lure of the Coast, community, time and space (and the long-neglected garden) saw Catherine and her husband return to Burnie.

-She has launched her own media consulting business and spends any spare moments in her vegetable garden.
+She now works in government media and comms and spends any spare moments in her vegetable garden.

 She believes growing and sharing food are fundamental ways to connect individuals and community, and sees Produce to the People as an opportunity to further enhance those connections.

 Public Officer: Amina Keygan

 Amina is a demographer, population researcher and a mother of three who runs a small consultancy firm on the NW coast of Tasmania.
 She is a passionate advocate for growth, innovation and change on the coast—a place she has called home for the past 10 years after having relocated from Hobart.
 Amina enjoys the strong sense of community spirit and connectivity evident here.
 Her involvement in PTTP has stemmed from a desire to be more locally minded and affect real change on the ground by fostering relationships between those who grow, and those in need.
 She believes strongly in the right of all to access high quality, sustainable, local fresh food.